 Medicine and Healthcare

-- Advanced Nanotechnology: Engineers and doctors are working in sync to develop nanotech robots that are injected into the human body for early stage diagnosing of several fatal diseases.
-These micro-robots can warn the person about an onset of a disease as well as deliver drugs/medicines directly to the targeted areas.
+- Advanced Nanotechnology: Engineers and doctors are working in sync to develop nanotech robots that are injected into the human body for early-stage diagnosing of several fatal diseases.
+These micro-robots can warn the person about the onset of disease.
+They can also deliver drugs/medicines directly to the targeted areas.

 - Surgery Robotics: Advanced robotics can conduct expert-level surgery at high-efficiency rates and low costs.

-- Activity Monitors: When inserted in a smart watch, can track the activity/diet as well as calorie intake of a person to suggest the necessary workout for maintaining a healthy lifestyle.
+- Activity Monitors: When inserted in a smartwatch, can track the activity/diet and calorie intake of a person to suggest the necessary workout for maintaining a healthy lifestyle.

 Smart Industries and Automation

-Companies like Google, Tesla and other custom software development company in India are already working on making the production and industrial sector more efficient by incorporating machines capable of carrying out tasks like welding, bolting, assembling, etc. With the smart industries in place, it is possible for the industrial plants to work in a cost as well as time efficient manner.
+Companies like Google, Tesla, and other custom software development company in India are already working on making the production.
+The industrial sector is more efficient by incorporating machines capable of carrying out tasks like welding, bolting, assembling, etc. With the smart industries, it is possible for industrial plants to work in a cost and time-efficient manner.
 Some industries that are responsible for adopting automation at a wide scale include,